VIEWLANDS INFORMATION

 Viewlands Elementary school is part of the Seattle Public School district.

 With each new school year, we hope to continue to build on successes, reflect on any challenges and strive to enhance our school community connections!
-We are excited to partner with you for the 2023-2024 school year.
-Viewlands will be in our NEW building this year.
+We are excited to partner with you for the 2024-2025 school year.
 Go Orcas!

 Please see the tabs for information regarding start-of-school.
 We will continue to send reminders via email.
 I look forward to our partnership this year.
 Please reach out with any school questions.